kak-tus/nan/README.md

 - short name "nan"
 - handy conversion functions
 - select which marshalers you want and limit dependencies to only those you actually need
+- ability to convert your custom structs to nan compatible type with Valid field and all requested encoders/decoders

 Supported types:
 - bool